maastrichtlawtech/awesome-legal-nlp/summaries/branting2015inducing.md

 ### Contributions

 - They explore the hypothesis that predictive models induced from previous administrative decisions can improve subsequent decision-making processes.
-This paper describes three data sets for exploring this hypothesis:
+  - Step 1:  show the feasibility of creating models that predict the outcomes of routine administrative cases.
+  - Step 2: demonstrate how such predictive models can be used to improve decision processes.

+- Their focus is on assisting individual decision makers by using predictive models to:
+  - (1) identify the aspects of the instant case that are most relevant to its outcome;
+  - (2) determine the prior cases that share the most relevant similarities to the instant case.

+- Three data sets used:
   - motion-rulings;
   - Board of Veterans Appeals (BVA) decisions;
   - World Intellectual Property Organization (WIPO) domain name dispute decisions.